lizzah83/XSS-Scripting/README.md

-# XSS-Scripting
+Vulnerability Scanning

-This is a documentation on XSS Scripting.
+This is a documentation on Vulnerability Scanning with Nikto

 Using the tool NIKTO

 <img width="940" height="225" alt="image" src="https://github.com/user-attachments/assets/68609890-c11d-4502-8a5a-1d8faabd2887" />